SynaestheticSynthesis/CompAnIon/README.md

 - Personal journaling & growth tracking
 - Deep integration with biosignals & self-reflective dialogues
 - Optional, privacy-respecting cloud sync

 ---

+## 🤝 Vision & Guidelines for Contributors

+- **Empathy-first:** Every feature and prompt should respect the user’s emotional state and autonomy.
+- **User autonomy:** Always offer a way to skip, pause, or decline any prompt or suggestion.
+- **Privacy by default:** Store the minimum data needed, locally and ephemerally where possible.
+- **Transparency:** Document how each module serves the project’s human-centered vision.
+- **Mindful evolution:** All changes should be reviewed for their impact on user dignity and presence.

+---